We have set out to be the market leader in technology and connectivity integration across UK infrastructure.

 Working in partnership with our customer we intend to achieve the extraordinary.

-- Assist the Commercial Manager with fulfilling the company commercial objectives within Pre-Contract, Post-Contract and Procurement functions.
+- Assist the Head of Commercial with fulfilling the company commercial objectives within Pre-Contract, Post-Contract and Procurement functions.

-- Reviewing contract terms and conditions and produce comments on these terms that identify risks and solutions, in liaison with the Commercial Manager.
+- Reviewing contract terms and conditions and produce comments on these terms that identify risks and solutions – seeking legal advice where necessary.

 - Liaising closely with the Pre-Contract team to understand the scope of works and using this information to assess the risks the terms have on individual projects.